madeline-mae/portfolio/README.md

 ## Introduction

 Hello, this is Garrett.
-I've created this Portfolio Viewer for Madeline Smith.
+I've created this Portfolio Viewer for Madeline.
 The purpose of this project is to showcase Madeline's exceptional work in a user-friendly and efficient manner.
 Using a combination of HTML, CSS, and JavaScript powered by PDF.js, this simple yet effective web interface loads her portfolio quickly and elegantly.

 ## Features